Phone: (202) 296-5505 Email: info@winvale.com

 8. Prompt Payment Discounts

 Also required on your invoices is a statement referencing your Prompt Payment Discount for companies who pay the invoice before the net 30 days.
-If your company fails to do this, it can result in overcharging and if the purchaser recognizes this mistake, can force you to go back through your records and reimburse them for the losses they endured.
+If your company fails to do this, it can result in overcharging and if the purchaser recognizes this mistake, you may need to go back through your records and reimburse them for the losses they endured.
 This is why it is crucial to list your Prompt Payment Discount on your invoices so you can keep your customers well informed.

 10. Prepping for Contractor Assessment Visits